The Attack on Florida's Universities is Hidden by the Governor's Failing Candidacy

 [I]t is fair to describe my situation as one in which “the other guys won.”
 The departure of a left-leaning legal scholar and economist who studies inequality and who argues that government debt and spending can be good is hardly going to make the people running the show in Florida shed a tear.
 They have shown in every way possible that they want to get rid of people like me.
 In this case: Mission accomplished.

-I used more muted language, of course, but Rufo and DeSantis said exactly what everyone should have known they would say.
+I used more muted language than they did, of course, but Rufo and DeSantis said exactly what everyone should have known they would say.
 I also received a couple of unsolicited emails that similarly delivered the goods.
 One email had no subject line and got straight to the point: "Thanks for leaving Florida libfukk, never come back, to even visit.
 Stay north with your commie ilk and continue to fukk yourself idiot.
 Good lord."
 It was nice of him to spare my virgin eyes by using a nearly indecipherable code for the word "fuck," but I somehow figured it out (and I am absolutely scandalized).

 Another fan wrote under the subject line "Good Riddance": "Saw your whiny little article about leaving Florida.
 You should take the rest of your Marxist ideologues with you- don't come back.
 The world needs less incompetents like you and your indoctrination policies."
 This one was a wee bit puzzling because the writer identified himself by two different last names in different places in the email, and he claimed in the sign-off that he is a "Comedian."
 Even so, he met expectations by joining in the red-baiting, which is all that truly matters.